Skip to content

 pass

-def set_result(self, value: T, *, reset: bool = False) -> None:
+def set_result(self, value: T) -> None:

 """

-Set the result (low-level-thread-safe).
+Set the result (low-level internally synchronised).

 Args:

-value: The result.
+value: The result to set.

 """